Palantir555/palantir555.github.io/_posts/2016-12-14-reversing-huawei-5-reversing-firmware.md

 #### Finding Hardcoded Strings

 Let's assume there IS such algorithm in the router.
-Between username and password, there's only one string that remains constant accross devices:
+Between username and password, there's only one string that remains constant across devices:
 `TALKTALK-`.
 This string is prepended to the last 6 characters of the MAC address.
 If the generation algorithm is in the router, surely this string must be hardcoded in there.
 Let's look it up: